python-microscopy/pyme-omero/readme.md

 # pyme-omero
 This is a PYME plugin which enables interoperability between PYME and an OMERO server.
-Feature requests welcome.
+Contributions / feature requests welcome.

 ## Current Features / how-to
 - Load localizations attached to an OMERO image in PYMEVis